spheredev/neosphere/readme.md

 slower computers or more demanding games, it may cause more frames to be skipped than necessary.

-If you want to disable this feature, run engine.exe with the `--no-throttle` commandline option.
+If you want to temporarily disable this feature, run engine.exe with the `--no-throttle` command line option.

 Aggressive frame skipping
 -------------------------

-minisphere's frameskip algorithm is very aggressive and many things that usually happen every frame won't happen if the frame is skipped.
+minisphere's frame skipping algorithm is very aggressive and many things that usually happen every frame won't happen if the frame is skipped.
 For example, the map engine doesn't call the render script for skipped frames.
 This can cause issues if a game does anything other than rendering in a render script and can be worked around by passing `--frameskip 0` on the command line.